insoshi/insoshi/README.markdown

 Insoshi is a social networking platform in Ruby on Rails.
 You can use Insoshi to make custom social networks; see the [Insoshi demo site](http://dogfood.insoshi.com/) for an example.
 For support, join the [Insoshi Google group](http://groups.google.com/group/insoshi/).

+Insoshi was originally developed by [Michael Hartl](http://www.michaelhartl.com/) and Long Nguyen, and is presently maintained by [Logical Reality Design](http://lrdesign.com/).

 Follow the steps below to get Insoshi running on your local machine.

 NOTE: If you downloaded a zipped archive of Insoshi, we strongly encourage you to clone the Insoshi Git repository instead.
 See the instructions below, and also see the [Insoshi installation guide](http://sites.google.com/a/insoshi.com/insoshi-guides/Installation) for more details.